hellflame/argparse/README.md

 more detail please visit https://github.com/hellflame/argparse  # <=== EpiLog
 ```

-except the comment above, `ContinueOnHelp` is only affective on your program process, which give you possibility to do something when default `help` is shown
+Except the comment above, `ContinueOnHelp` is only affective on your program process, which give you possibility to do something when default `help` is shown

 ### 2. ArgumentOptions

-related struct:
+Related struct:

 ```go
 type Option struct {